HPCBio/Data-Management/lessons/01-data-organization.md

 ---

+## Objectives

+- Help you organize your data (including raw data, documentation, source code, and such)
+- Understand why it is important to separate data from analysis (process)

+---

 ## Introduction

 * Project organization is one of the most important parts of any project
-* Best to think about organization prior to start, but never too late
+* Think about organization prior to start, but never too late to start!

 ^Project organization is one of the most important parts of a sequencing project, but is often overlooked in the excitement to get a first look at new data.
 While it's best to get yourself organized before you begin analysis, it's never too late to start.